bji/shinobi-immortals/README.md

 ## License

-The Shinobi Immortals program and all contents of this repository are Copyright 2022 by Shinobi Systems LLC, and licensed under the GNU General Public License Version 3.
+The Shinobi Immortals program and all contents of this repository are Copyright 2022 by Shinobi Systems LLC, and licensed under the GNU Lesser General Public License Version 3.